 Just outside of Mt.
 Vernon the trail moves alongside a drag strip where the trail appears to have been moved over slightly to accommodate the raceway.

-The trail now moves into Mt.
-Vernon passing Ariel Foundation Park.
+The trail moves into Mt.
+Vernon passing alongside Ariel Foundation Park.
 This park has become a community focal point and a unique trailside stop.

 The bikeway makes its junction with a Mt.
 Vernon downtown connector and the Kokosing Gap Trail after crossing Main Street (Rt.
 13).

-The next phase will involve construction of a viaduct underpass here to avoid the multiple lane road crossing.
+The next phase will involve construction of a viaduct underpass along the Kokosing River here to avoid this multiple lane road crossing.
 But until that happens, a user-activated crossing signal helps trail users cross the busy street safely.